georgia-tech-db/evadb/docs/source/reference/ai/custom-ai-function.rst

 **Forward**

 The abstract method `forward` must be implemented in your function.
 The forward function receives the frames and runs the deep learning model on the data.
 The logic for transforming the frames and running the models must be provided by you.
+Using the forward decorator is optional.

 The arguments that need to be passed are

 - input_signatures: List[IOArgument]